Gaussian beam: Ince–Gaussian modes

-C(η, ε) are the even Ince polynomials of order p and degree m where ε is the ellipticity parameter.
-The Hermite-Gaussian and Laguerre-Gaussian modes are a special case of the Ince-Gaussian modes for ε = ∞ and ε = 0 respectively.

-Hypergeometric-Gaussian modes
+Hypergeometric–Gaussian modes

-There is another important class of paraxial wave modes in cylindrical coordinates in which the complex amplitude is proportional to a confluent hypergeometric function.
+There is another important class of paraxial wave modes in cylindrical coordinates, in which the complex amplitude is proportional to a confluent hypergeometric function.

 These modes have a singular phase profile and are eigenfunctions of the photon orbital angular momentum.
 Their intensity profiles are characterized by a single brilliant ring; like Laguerre–Gaussian modes, their intensities fall to zero at the center (on the optical axis) except for the fundamental (0,0) mode.
-A mode's complex amplitude can be written in terms of the normalized (dimensionless) radial coordinate ρ = r/w_{0} and the normalized longitudinal coordinate Ζ = z/z_{R} as follows:
+A mode's complex amplitude can be written in terms of the normalized (dimensionless) radial coordinate $\rho = r/w_0$ and the normalized longitudinal coordinate $Z = z/z_\mathrm{R}$as follows: